World Power - World Communications - Universal Internet with one System.

 Will the world grow more integrated?

-A group of steps toward an international power system can begin with engaging improvements to national grid and transport system that will also fit to a long range world power distribution plan.
-The beginning endeavors of a long range plan would allow the clean up of individual countries and the forging good partner relationships with that country and the larger world.
-Power, materials and power distribution would begin to conform to larger, well-laid international plan.
+A group of steps toward an international power system can begin with engaging improvements to national grid and transport systems that will also fit to a long range world power distribution plan.
+The beginning endeavors of a long range plan would allow the clean up of individual countries and the forging of solid partner relationships within those countries and with the larger world.
+Power, materials and power distribution would begin to conform to a larger, established international plan.

 One possible direction of a world power plan is a fully integrated world power grid.
 An integrated power system would allow world finances to be tied to energy by stitching banking and energy contribution and energy consumption to a world power grid.